How do you get hep C?

 But treatment can cure* hep C. There are oral treatments which offer the chance of curing the virus for the majority of people living with hep C.

-Talk to your doctor today to get tested.
+Talk to your healthcare professional today to get tested.

 * Cure means that the hep C virus is not found in the blood 3 months after the end of treatment.